zenml-io/zenml/docs/book/guidelines/migration-zero-twenty.md

 ## Shared ZenML Stacks and Stack Components

-With collaboration being the key part of ZenML, the 0.20.0 release puts the concepts of Users and Projects front and center and introduces the possibility to share stacks and stack components with other users by means of the ZenML server.
+With collaboration being the key part of ZenML, the 0.20.0 release puts the concepts of Users in the front and center and introduces the possibility to share stacks and stack components with other users by means of the ZenML server.